johanmattssonm/birdfont/README.md

 https://birdfont.org Many Linux distributions have packages of Birdfont in their repositories.
 There are BSD packages in OpenBSD and FreeBSD.

+## Logo
+The logo was created by Marko Jovanovac.
+You can find it here: resources/birdfont-logo.svg

 [birdfont]: https://birdfont.org/images/birdfont_logo2.png "Birdfont logo"
 [xmlbird]: https://birdfont.org/xmlbird.php "XML Bird – XML Parser for programs written in VALA"

+#